dbwebb-se/mvc/example/scrutinizer/README.md

 You need to create an account at the Scrutizer service, you can use your GitHub account to sign up.

-The Scrutinizer service provides free builds for open source projects so it will be free of charge to use it.
+The Scrutinizer service provides free builds for public open source projects so it will be free of charge to use it.